News update: New visa fees set to come into effect in October 2023

 Advice and guidance for University of Edinburgh staff working with non-UK students.

-Please be assured that there are no changes to Student visa conditions as a result of the ongoing situation in Ukraine.
-If you currently hold a Student visa, this will not be affected.
+There are no changes to Student visa conditions as a result of the situation in Afghanistan.

-If you have a question about your Student visa, please get in touch with our team.
-You can also read about other support available in the University’s Statement on Ukraine:
+You can read about the support available in the University’s Statement on Afghanistan: